duck7000/MusicBrainzPHP/README.md

 Search for titles on musicBrainz by barcode, artist or title<br>
 Get front and back cover art image urls. from coverartarchive.org<br>
 Search is default for CD (change in config).<br>
+All info is in the wikipages, every class and method is described there!

 Quick Start